 100 Love Sonnets XVII | Pablo Neruda Love Poems

 Cien Sonetos de Amor or 100 Love Sonnets is a Spanish work by Pablo Neruda.
 As the name says, the book is a collection of 100 love sonnets (poem with 14 lines written in iambic pentameter).
-First published in 1959, 100 Love Sonnets remains one of the most important works by Neruda and has been translated in several languages by multiple authors overtime.
+First published in 1959, 100 Love Sonnets remains one of the most important works by Neruda and has been translated into several languages by multiple authors over time.
 Pablo Neruda love poems are a favourite among the young and the old alike.
-This poem, sonnet XVII is divided in four stages i.e. morning, afternoon, evening and night.
+This poem, sonnet XVII is divided into four stages i.e. morning, afternoon, evening and night.

 Pablo Neruda Love Poems in Films

 Pablo Neruda’s love poems have long formed the backdrops of many films including Patch Adams starring Robin Williams.
 The Love Sonnet XVII was used across the film as the background.
 Originally written in Spanish, there are several well-known translations available for Pablo Neruda Love Poems.
 In this post, we bring to you the original Spanish poem as well the translation in English by Mark Eisner.
 “I love you like this because I don’t know any other way to love”, with lines like these, the sonnets have become immortal and a bible for lovers across the world.

 If you like this post, do not forget to share it with your friends, your lovers and your family.
 You can read more Love Poetry on Mukarrar by simply registering so that you do not miss out on our curated posts.